Jem212Mac/juniper-cocktails/README.md

 ### Validator Testing

+Code was run through the PEP validator (https://pep8ci.herokuapp.com/) and no issues were found (see below).

 ![PEP8](documentation/PEP8.png)

 ## Future Enhancements

 ## Credits & Acknowledgements

-At various moments during development, I used the following websites to check my understanding of how to use various python statements (for example, while true loops and try, except statements):
+At various moments during development, I used the following websites to check my understanding of how to use specific python statements (for example, while true loops and try, except statements):

 * https://stackoverflow.com/
 * https://www.w3schools.com/